emrichmp/gym_reviewer_frontend/notes.md

 [X] - The domain model served by the Rails backend must include a resource with at least one has-many relationship.
 For example, if you were building an Instagram clone, you might display a list of photos with associated comments.

 [] - The backend and frontend must collaborate to demonstrate Client-Server Communication.
 Your application should have at least 3 AJAX calls, covering at least 2 of Create, Read, Update, and Delete (CRUD).
+    - 3 AJAX calls
+        * getGyms - GET fetch on the API to grab all gym instances
+        * postFetchGyms - POST fetch on the API to add gym instance
+        * !!!postFetchReviews - POST fetch on the API to add the review instance!!!
+    - Create and Read gyms
+    - !!!Create and Read views!!!

-Your client-side JavaScript code must use fetch with the appropriate HTTP verb, and your Rails API should use RESTful conventions.
+[X] - Your client-side JavaScript code must use fetch with the appropriate HTTP verb, and your Rails API should use RESTful conventions.
+    - POST when adding a gym
+    - POST when adding a comment

 JavaScript
 [X] Use classes and functions to organize your code into reusable pieces.